souk4711/http-session/README.md

 ### Cookies

-The cookies are automatically set each time a request is made.
+Use `cookies: true` to enable this feature.
+Once enabled, the cookies are automatically set each time a request is made.

 ```ruby
 require "http-session"